Gertrude Hall: Personal life

 Hall was born in Boston.
 At the age of seven she was taken to Florence, Italy, where for nine years she and her sisters were boarding pupils at a pensionnat de demoiselles that was later described in her 1913 novel The Truth About Camilla.
 Florence would become the setting for a number of her stories, both historical and contemporary.

-On January 19, 1921, in the Church of the Ascension in New York, Hall married literary critic William Crary Brownell.
+On January 19, 1921, in the Church of the Ascension in New York, with the Rev. Dr. Percy Stickney Grant presiding, Hall married literary critic William Crary Brownell.
 Hall was 57; Brownell, 69.
 It was her first marriage, his second.
 (His first wife died in 1911.)

+Of her relationship with Brownell she wrote: I had known him first as a name, with a solid reputation attached, author of French Traits, which like everybody who respected himself I had read; then as an Olympian whom I from time to time met at his cousin's; then as a friend, assuredly intellectual, who called on us; after marriage, as a housemate in the stony-hearted city.
+Only in the country summer did I grow used to what those to whom he mainly was a critic can hardly have suspected: his capacity for play—for entering unaffectedly into all sorts of foolish play, sharing pleasure in the littlest things that catch the wandering fancies of women.

 Hall was widowed in 1928.
-She reflected on her husband's life and career in William Crary Brownell, an Anthology of His Writings Together with Biographical Notes and Impressions of the Later Years (1933).
+She reflected on her husband's career, and wrote a memoir of their life together, in William Crary Brownell, an Anthology of His Writings Together with Biographical Notes and Impressions of the Later Years (1933).

 Hall dedicated several of her books to her mother and to her sisters.
-Her sister Grace Hall also became a novelist (Letters from G.G., 1909) and translator (The Surprises of Life by Georges Clemenceau, 1920), and shared her passion for Wagner, translating some of his songs into English.
+Her younger sister Grace Hall also became a novelist (Letters from G.G., 1909) and translator (The Surprises of Life by Georges Clemenceau, 1920), and shared her passion for Wagner, translating some of his songs into English.
+The two sisters were very close.
+In her memoir of Brownell, Hall wrote: "We were married on January 19, 1921, and in the autumn of that year moved to 49 West 59th Street; my younger sister Grace, with whom I had lived all my life, continuing to live with us."

 Hall dedicated books to fellow authors Wolcott Balestier (Allegretto) and Frances Hodgson Burnett (Foam of the Sea).
 Another friend, Willa Cather, provided an introduction to the 1926 reissue of Hall's The Wagnerian Romances.

 Hall's correspondence with author and editor Viola Roseboro' reveals that she was nicknamed "Kitty".

 From at least 1938 Hall lived at 50 Central Park West, and resided there until a few weeks before her death, when a fall resulting in a fractured leg sent her to a nursing home.
 She died there on February 28, 1961, at the age of 97.